Position Papers

 Position Paper Submissions

-In an effort to streamline the process for both delegates and MUNUM staff, we will be accepting position paper submissions via Google Form for MUNUM XXXVII.
+In an effort to streamline the process for both delegates and MUNUM staff, we will be accepting position paper submissions via Google Form for MUNUM XXXVIII.

 CONTENT